GateNLP/corpusconversion-bnc/README.md

 # Conversion of the original British National Corpus documents, XML edition to GATE

 The files in this repository can be used to convert the original XML fiels from the BNC corpus (see http://ota.ox.ac.uk/desc/2554) to usable GATE documents.

-NOTE: this contains a pipeline for doing this which depends on the following tools and software, not included here:
+NOTE: this depends on the following tools and software, not included here:
-* the runPipeline.sh command from yodie-tools (gateservice2.dcs.shef.ac.uk:/data/git/yodie/yodie-tools)
+* the runPipeline.sh command from https://github.com/johann-petrak/gatetool-runpipeline and the bin directory of that tool must be on the binary path
-* the Java plugin is added as a submodule (arrgh I hate Groovy!)
+* the Java plugin is added as a submodule (https://github.com/johann-petrak/gateplugin-Java)
+* GATE (version 8.x)
+* JAVA SDK
+* Ant

+## Preparation

+* Make sure the Java submodule is actually fetched and compiled
+  * `git submodule init`
+  * `git submodule update`
+  * `git submodule foreach ant`
+* Make sure the British National Corpus is available in some directory in unzipped for, the directory is usually called "2554"
+* The conversion script will copy the BNC corpus into a local temporary directory, so make sure there is enough disk space on the disk which contains the current directory (about 4.4G needed)
+* The GATE documents will require about 114G of disk space

+## Run the conversion

+Just run the convert.sh script and pass the location of the BNC corpus and the desired output directory as arguments:

+`./convert.sh bnccorpusdir outputdir`

-Overview of how the conversion is done:
+## Overview of how the conversion is done:
 * Load original files into GATE in XML format, but set the option "add space on markup unpack if needed" to false
 * Now, in the "Original markups" set we get all the XML fields as annotations.